Dyalog File Server Licences

 Recovery

-DFS handles network interruptions and server restarts gracefully.
-As long as the client session is still alive, reconnection is automatic when the server becomes available again.
+DFS recovers automatically from network problems and server restarts.
+As long as the client session exists, reconnection happens automatically when the server is accessible.

 Dyalog File Server